From Moral Issues that Divide Us

-Stories like this unfortunately occur too often, and they illustrate how women of all ages are trapped by unwanted pregnancies, often with no easy path to resolving their crisis.
-Abortion is an option, but it is a very controversial one and, in fact, probably the most contentious moral issue we have today.
+Stories like this unfortunately occur too often, and they illustrate how women of all child-bearing ages are trapped by unwanted pregnancies, often with no easy path to resolving their crisis.
+Abortion is an option, and one resorted to by about 1 million women each year in the U.S. But this is a controversial option and, in fact, probably the most contentious moral issue we have today.

 Understanding the nuances of the abortion controversy requires some factual knowledge about abortion practices themselves, and a good place to begin is with some terminology about stages of fetal development and methods of performing abortions.

-The nine month – or 40 week – fetal development process is commonly divided into three trimesters.
+The nine month, or 40 week, fetal development process is commonly divided into three trimesters.
 In the first trimester the male sperm and female egg merge and become a single-cell zygote; through cell division, by the third day it grows to about 16 cells.
-Within a week the cell cluster attaches to the woman’s uterus and forms into an embryo.
+Within a week the cell cluster attaches to the woman’s uterus and forms into what is commonly called an embryo.
+By the second or third week, it reaches the stage of gastrulation, where it reorganizes into three layers and can no longer divide to form identical twins.
 By the fifth week its brain begins to form, its heart begins to beat, and it takes on some external features of vertebrate animals.
 By the eighth week it is capable of some motion and its eyes begin to form.
 At the beginning of the second trimester, at around 13 weeks, the embryo is from thereon referred to as a fetus and is about an inch and a half in size.
 As the fetus continues to grow, by week 16-20 the woman can feel some fetal movement, an event called quickening.
 By the beginning of the third trimester, at around 26 weeks, the fetus begins to exhibit regular brain wave patterns, and not just small bursts of brain activity.
 It is about 8 inches long and is sufficiently developed so that it could possibly survive premature birth, which is called viability.
 The fetus continues to grow throughout the third trimester, and by weeks 35-40, at around 20 inches, it is fully developed and ready for birth.

-Only about half of fertilized human ova end in a live human birth, and unsuccessful ones miscarry.
-Almost three-quarters of these occur during the first trimester, and many take place so early on that the woman may not even know that she was pregnant.
+Only about half of fertilized human ova end in a live human birth, and unsuccessful ones miscarry, with miscarriage estimates ranging from 25% to 75%.
+Around three-quarters of these occur during the first trimester, and the majority of these fail to even implant, which is at such an early stage that the woman may have her period on schedule and not know that she miscarried.
 The high prevalence of miscarriages is the result of a natural screening process in the woman’s body, which rejects embryos that show indications of abnormalities.
 About half of these are genetic problems, and others are the result of low hormone levels in the woman.
 While the woman’s natural screening process filters out most genetically problematic fetuses, about five percent escape detection and ultimately result in the birth of infants with congenital problems, often very serious ones.
 The high rate of miscarriages itself has implications on the abortion debate, particularly regarding the abortion of seriously deformed fetuses.
 For example, one might argue that when the woman’s natural screening mechanism fails to detect a genetically problematic fetus, it is reasonable to intervene and terminate the pregnancy, just as the woman’s natural process would have if it was foolproof.

 The term “abortion” as is typically used in the abortion debate refers to the intentional termination of pregnancy and expulsion of the embryo or fetus.
-Abortion methods vary greatly, and may occur at virtually any point within fetal development.
+Abortion methods vary, and may occur at virtually any point within fetal development.

 If the woman misses the opportunity to use the morning after pill, the next possible method is an abortion-inducing drug called Mifepristone, more commonly known as RU486.
-Developed in France, and legalized there in 1988, it was eventually approved in the U.S. with much controversy in 2000.
-Unlike emergency contraception, which at most prevents the Zygote from implanting on the uterine wall, RU486 can expel embryos that are already implanted.
+Developed in France, and legalized there in 1988, it was eventually approved in the U.S. with much controversy in 2000, and is currently the mechanism for around one-fourth of the abortions in the U.S. Unlike emergency contraception, which at most prevents the Zygote from implanting on the uterine wall, RU486 can expel embryos that are already implanted.
 The drug functions by breaking down the uterine lining as it would during menstruation, thus expelling the fetus.
-While the window of opportunity for use of this drug is wider than that of emergency contraception, the timetable is still rather restrictive, and can be used only for about one month after the earliest point at which a woman could discover that she is pregnant through a pregnancy test.
+While the window of opportunity for use of this drug is wider than that of emergency contraception, the timetable is still restrictive, and can be used only for about one month after the earliest point at which a woman could discover that she is pregnant through a pregnancy test.
 At the very most, the expelled embryo would be six weeks old.
 The practical disadvantages of RU486 are the same as those of emergency contraception.
 Even after one month the woman may still not be psychologically in a position to make the decision, and, again, timely access to a willing physician may be an obstacle.